Monday, August 25, 2008

 I know there will be one good angel coming through

-You can learn about Pamela McNeill at http://profile.myspace.com/index.cfm?fuseaction=user.viewprofile&friendID=98210968 and also hear One Good Angel and the World Beyond…
+You can learn about Pamela McNeill at http://profile.myspace.com/index.cfm?fuseaction=user.viewprofile&friendID=98210968 and hear One Good Angel and the World Beyond…

-So carry on my friends, carry on...
+So carry on, my friends, carry on...

 3 comments: